-- 25.11(1) If prosecution is warranted, supportive documentation and evidence will be requested and thoroughly reviewed upon receipt by the investigator. - 25.11(2) A handwriting sample will be taken from claimant when necessary and submitted for investigation. - 25.11(3) A summary of the case will be prepared and the case taken to the county attorney for filing of criminal charges. - 25.11(4) Upon request by the county attorney, the investigator may make recommendations regarding plea bargaining, dismissals, and sentencing and participate in the mediation process. - 25.11(5) Investigators may testify and produce evidence at district court and grand jury proceedings.
+25.11(1) If prosecution is warranted, supportive documentation and evidence will be requested and thoroughly reviewed upon receipt by the investigator.

+- 25.11(2) A handwriting sample will be taken from claimant when necessary and submitted for investigation. - 25.11(3) A summary of the case will be prepared and the case taken to the county attorney for filing of criminal charges. - 25.11(4) Upon request by the county attorney, the investigator may make recommendations regarding plea bargaining, dismissals, and sentencing and participate in the mediation process. - 25.11(5) Investigators may testify and produce evidence at district court and grand jury proceedings.
 This rule is intended to implement Iowa Code sections 96.11(1) and 96.16(2).

-871-25.12(96) Wage cross match audit procedure.
+871-25.12(96) Wage verification procedure.

-- 25.12(1) Each quarter, cross match audit Forms 65-5321 are mailed to selected employers requesting wage information on specific claimants as it concerns benefit payments. - 25.12(2) The form, upon completion by the employer, is sent to the investigation and recovery bureau for entering in the Iowa workforce development database system.
-If the form is not completed properly, it is sent to the employing unit for correct information and then returned for processing.
-Any potential cases of conflict generated by the computer program will result in an investigation assignment and investigation packet.
-Claimants will be notified by means of Form 65-5332 (Preliminary Audit Notice) and given an opportunity to respond.
-If it is determined that an overpayment has occurred, the investigator will prepare Form 68-0031 on which the amount, weeks, type, and reason for the overpayment are identified.
-Claimants are notified of the determination on Form 65-5323. - 25.12(3) An employer may choose to participate in the automated crossmatch procedure by following the electronic submission guidelines. - 25.12(4) An employer that fails to respond to a request for wage information pertaining to specific claimant(s) as such request pertains to benefit payments will be charged a fee of \$25 per claimant.
+- 25.12(1) Each quarter, wage verification documents are mailed to selected employers requesting wage information on specific claimants as it concerns benefit payments. - 25.12(2) The documents, upon completion by the employer, are sent to the investigation and recovery unit for review.
+Potential cases of conflict will result in an investigation assignment.
+Claimants will be notified by means of Form 65-5332, Preliminary Audit Notice, and given an opportunity to respond.
+If it is determined that an overpayment has occurred, the investigator will prepare Form 68-0031, Decision Overpayment Worksheet, on which the amount, weeks, type, and reason for the overpayment are identified.
+Claimants are notified of the determination on Form 65-5323, Unemployment Insurance Decision. - 25.12(3) An employer may choose to participate in the automated wage verification procedure by following the electronic submission guidelines. - 25.12(4) An employer that fails to respond to a request for wage information pertaining to specific claimant(s) as such request pertains to benefit payments will be charged a fee of \$25 per claimant.

 This rule is intended to implement Iowa Code section 96.11(1).
-[ARC 3248C, IAB 8/2/17, effective 9/6/17]
+[ARC 3248C, IAB 8/2/17, effective 9/6/17; ARC 3812C, IAB 5/23/18, effective 6/27/18]